andrew-pyle/orange-pi-hadoop-cluster/index.md

 Armbian offers a [GPG signature](https://docs.armbian.com/User-Guide_Getting-Started/) for authentication of the OS image download, if you want to check that out.
 The [process](http://notes.jerzygangi.com/the-best-pgp-tutorial-for-mac-os-x-ever/) is quite involved however.

 #### 26 March 2017
-We are will be using [Etcher](https://etcher.io) to flash the microSD card.
+We will be using [Etcher](https://etcher.io) to flash the microSD card.
 It is a simple interface available for many OSes.

 ![Etcher Screenshot](./images/etcher.png)